afreeland/about-me/content/posts/work.md

 Being on an team focused around analytics and having so many containerized applications, capturing logs and user traffic has been a large priority.
 We have implemented `ElasticSearch` which allows us to *slice and dice* our data to better understand our application usage, as well as understand issues across our entire offering.

 Our team has been given a lot of freedom, flexibility and responsibility for the direction and continued growth of our application.
 I am often leading the way in pushing new ideas and concepts from initial design, to storyboards and all the way through architecture, technology and implementation.

+A majority of visualizations in our tools are built in `Tableau` and `Highcharts`.
+I have really enjoyed how simple yet powerful Tableau makes visualizations for our entire team, which range from analysts and nurses up to management.
+I have created visualizations that have used data from `TensorFlow` models to help cluster ED visits.
+Additionaly, I have used *sentiment analysis* and *rapid keyword extraction* in realtime with `TabPy` to understand patient experiences and chart those in an easy to consume dashboard.

+tl;dr;
+I enjoy learning and dabbling in development, devops, apis, machine learning, visualizations, creating, building, and all other techy things